neelsoumya/dsSurvival/README.md

 Survival functions for DataSHIELD.
 These are server side functions for survival models and Cox models.

-This is a standalone bolt on package for survival analysis in DataSHIELD.
+This is a standalone bolt-on package for survival analysis in DataSHIELD.

 DataSHIELD is a platform for federated analysis of private data.